cderue/waypoint-aci-integration-demo/readme.md

 ## Introduction

+The goal of this project is to provide knowledge to publish applications on Azure Container Instances with HashiCorp Waypoint.

 ## Prerequisites

 To learn how to use Waypoint to publish applications on Azure Container Instances, you must meet these prerequisites:

-- You have an access to a Microsoft Azure Subscription
+- Have an access to a Microsoft Azure Subscription
-- Install PowerShell
+- Install Azure PowerShell
 - Install Docker Desktop
+- Have an access to a Docker registry
+- Clone this repository locally

 ## Install Waypoint